varunpkv/RBA-Payment-Trends-Capstone/README.md

 ---

+### 📌 Notebook viewing
+GitHub sometimes fails to render large Jupyter notebooks.
+If the notebook doesn’t load, please open it using the nbviewer link provided in the report.

+---

 ## Data Description

 The project uses four official RBA datasets.
 All files were merged on the `Date` column.
 Below are the selected columns and the feature Engineered columns used in the analysis: